Strong WA

 What is Strong WA?

-Strong Towns of Washington State (Strong WA) is a coalition of people nurturing resilient communities across the state, inspired by the ideals of Strong Towns.
+Strong Towns of Washington State (Strong WA) is a coalition of local leaders nurturing resilient communities across the state, inspired by the ideals of Strong Towns.

-We believe that the strength of our state is entirely dependent on the strength of every city and town in our state.
+We believe that the strength of our state primarily depends on the strength of every community in our state.

-While those of us in Strong WA will primarily focus on nurturing our own cities and towns, we will also come together to fix state-wide policies that inhibit the strength and resiliency of our cities and towns.
+While those of us in Strong WA primarily focus on nurturing our own cities and towns through our own Local Conversations, we also come together to share ideas and fix state-wide policies that inhibit the strength and resiliency of our cities and towns.

 Since May 2020, we've been bringing together innovative leaders like you to grow this coalition into a state-wide movement.

-Our coalition strives to be non-partisan, primarily seeking to enable fiscal sustainability for all our cities and towns.
+Our coalition strives to be non-partisan, primarily seeking to enable financial sustainability for all our cities and towns.

 Will you join us?
 Fill out the form below...